AyhaamB/finance-pal/README.md

 ## Help
-Any advice for common problems or issues, email me either of us at ayh132@gmail.com
+Any advice for common problems or issues, email me at ayh132@gmail.com

 ## Authors